Doctor9971/Customer-Calls-Trend/README.md

 2. Call Duration by Hour: This analysis explores the distribution of call duration throughout the day.
 It identifies the peak hours when most customer calls occur and helps in optimizing staffing and resources accordingly.

-3. Customer Calls Trends by Category: This analysis categorizes customer calls based on specific criteria such as call types, reasons, or customer segments.
-It provides insights into the most common issues or concerns faced by customers.

 ## Analysis Report